Calcio Travel Notes: Udinese

 Udinese’s roots can be traced all the way back to 1896, making it one of Italy’s oldest clubs.
 However, it was a further 15 years before the city’s multi-sports society established a dedicated football section.
 Today, the club brands itself as the first Italian club to wear black and white, neatly steering clear of any contention about their exact age whilst aiming a poke in the eye of Italy’s more famous black-and-white club.

 The first century of Udinese’s footballing endeavours could be fairly described as undulating.
-Le Zebrette oscillated between Serie A and Serie C before they became embroiled in a (seemingly obligatory) match-fixing scandal in 1955.
-They then fell into the semi-professional strata, where a triumphant Anglo-Italian Cup campaign in 1977/78 saw them conquer the likes of Maidstone, Wealdstone and Minehead.
-The 1980s marked a return to Serie A, where they momentarily ruffled the feathers of the Italian football hegemony with the shock signing of Brazilian superstar Zico from under their rivals’ noses.
+Le Zebrette oscillated between Serie A and Serie C before they became embroiled in a match-fixing scandal in 1955.
+They then fell into the semi-professional strata, where a triumphant Anglo-Italian Cup campaign in 1977/78 pitted them against the likes of Maidstone, Wealdstone and Minehead.
+The 1980s saw their return to Serie A, where they momentarily ruffled the feathers of the Italian football hegemony with the shock signing of Brazilian superstar Zico from under their rivals’ noses.

 Udinese became the entry point to Europe for players such as Nestor Sensini, Marcio Amoroso, Sulley Muntari, Alexis Sanchez, Juan Cuadrado and Luis Muriel.
 These players arrived as unknowns and were all sold on at a handsome profit.
 As the business model became proven and Udinese established themselves at the top table of Italian football, rival clubs clamoured to replicate their approach.
-Whilst the club’s Champions League exploits become a more distant memory, their on-going 27-year stay in Serie A remains a remarkable feat for an unfashionable provincial club.
+Udinese’s Champions League adventures (2011-2013) have become a more distant memory, but their on-going 27-year stay in Serie A remains a remarkable feat for an unfashionable provincial club.

 The city of Udine is characterised by the most breathtaking Alpine backdrop.
 It is perennially in view, and when lit by golden winter sunshine, the infinite snow-capped peaks could be mistaken for a film set.
 But this pristine beauty belies a rather grim history.
 This mountainous area of Italy, located close to the Austrian and Slovenian borders, was the frontier for bloody exchanges during the First War World.
 For those inclined to explore, there are a wealth of wartime relics etched into the arduous landscape.

-Udine is home to just 100,000 people, although, with no local rivals to speak of, Udinese act as a figurehead for the wider Friuli region.
+Udine is home to just 100,000 people, although, with no local rivals to speak of, Udinese act as a focal point for the wider Friuli region.
 In the city itself, Slavic and Austrian influences can be seen in Udine’s architecture, the cuisine and the more reserved demeanour of the locals; it’s Italy but not as you will have experienced it elsewhere.
+Castello di Udine is located in the centre and offers a fantastic vantage point over the city and to the mountains beyond.

 The defining feature of the stadium – an elliptical arch spanning the main tribuna – was faithfully preserved when the stadium was almost entirely redeveloped between 2013 and 2016.
 Three sides of the stadium were flattened, the athletics track removed and the stands brought closer to the pitch.
-The pleasing result is a modern stadium fit to grace any of Europe’s top leagues.
+The pleasing result is a modern stadium fit to grace any one of Europe’s top leagues.
+The stadium tour is highly recommended, but runs infrequently, so worth checking availability in advance here.

-After that hair-raising journey to the stadium, there were significant queues to get in due to the larger-than-normal crowd and the additional COVID checks conducted at the gate (see our travel guide).
-Inside the ground, there was relatively little on offer.
-A run-of-the-mill bar and refreshments counter seemed poorly equipped to deal with such a large crowd.
+After that precarious walk to the stadium, there were significant queues to get in due to the larger-than-normal crowd.
+Inside the ground, there was a run-of-the-mill bar and refreshments counter, which seemed exceptionally busy.
 Even for a quieter game, it’s worth knowing that they operate a double-queuing system where you first have to pay and then queue again to collect what you’ve bought.

 For the Milan game (December 2021), caretaker coach Gabriele Cioffi was in the Udinese dugout for the first time; a man whose previous coaching assignment was at Crawley Town.
 His charges took an unexpected lead early in the first half through Beto.
 The Portuguese forward, a rough diamond reminiscent of those signings from the 2000s, bustled his way through to silence the travelling Milan tifosi.